maliha-1845/sales-analysis/README.md

 Operational emphases: Significant presence in sectors like B&Bs, distributors, and supermarkets.
 Sales achievement: Achieves 60% of the target.

 City Analysis
 Top cities in the distributors Lv2 category: Yoman, Roslyn, and Badger.
-Potential hubs for distribution centers or strong consumer demand clusters.
+Potential hubs for distribution centers or strong consumer demand clusters .
 Team Composition
 Distributors: 35.21%, notable individuals include Akeel Mcleod, Shakeel Durham, and Kien Mcgee.
 Online Team: 22.85%, led by Dominykas Bird, Lorenzo Donovan, and Tatiana Adamson.